 If you are unfamiliar with enemy unit names, you can check the two below infographics for a quick reference.

-If you wish to find details on Theatre 5's new enemies, head just below for the Theatre 5 section.
-If you want to review anything from older Theaters, that information is below as before!
-Detailed guides on the tougher enemy compositions will be added in the following days.
+If you wish to find details on Theatre 5/6's new enemies, head just below for the Theatre 5 section.
+If you want to review anything from older Theaters, that information is below as before, now with slightly better organization!
+Video examples for the harder fights are available as well!

 Theater 5 new enemies